pradumnChar/SenApp/README.md

 LIVE LINK::::::::

 https://senapp.onrender.com
+NOTE:Render deploy service can delay requests by 30 seconds or more in cases so please wait for complete load.

 Welcome to SocialApp, a modern and intuitive social media application designed to connect people from all around the world.
 Share your thoughts, follow friends, and stay updated with the latest trends.
 ##Technolgy used: ReactJS , NodeJs , Express ,MongoDB